STAFFORD TOWN CENTRE – 22nd JULY

 We tested the route in September 2017 and over 300 riders loved what they saw.
 So it’s back for 2018, bigger and better.

-Route – The Long and the short of the Staffordshire Cycling Festival Sportive
+Routes – The long and the short of the Redrow Homes Staffordshire Cycling Festival sportives

 When we designed the route for this one we thought it would be a good, challenging ride.
 Riders who took part told us the route was brutal, but here’s the thing, they also loved it.
 So we’ve not changed a thing on this one for 2018, it’s just happening earlier in the year as part of a re-launched Staffordshire Cycling Festival.